 - There are commercially produced glazes that will give you the “reduction look” from mid-fire temperatures.
 This is worth considering when weighing up the advantages of low fire vs high fire clay.
 Glazes with a ‘reduction look’ are normally available for mid fire and high fire clays.
 But not for low fire clay.

-- Fuel-burning kilns like gas or wood produce more fumes and exhaust that need venting.
+- Fuel-burning kilns like gas or wood produce more fumes and exhausts that need venting.

 - It is often said that high fire clay is stronger when it’s mature than mid fire clay.
 This is because it is thought to achieve a higher degree of vitrification.